johnnychang25678/my-words-app/README.md

   `upsert`:      Insert or update a word and its definition to the database.
 Use --file flag to upsert with a csv file.

 ## Usage
+You can simply go to [/example](https://github.com/johnnychang25678/my-words-app/tree/main/example) and download the app to start using it!
+More details in README in example.

+Or you can build the project following these steps:
 1. Install [Go](https://go.dev/) (version >= 1.18) if you haven't already
 2. Clone this repository
 3. Add a `.env` file to the root.
 Refer to `.env.example`